robertgrzonka/robertgrzonka/README.md

 > shell, Node

+---

+I also did much more smaller inline projects :)

 ## Open-Source

 > Projects with my contributions.

-As Open-Source philosophy has stole my heart I spend a lot of time with Open-Source code on GitHub or GitLab.
+As Open-Source philosophy has stole my heart, I spent a lot of time with Open-Source code on GitHub or GitLab.
 This is, in my opinion, true magic of programming.
 That is the reason I am sure that I found my place on Earth :heart: (yep, sic!
 I know :wink:)

 * All-Contributors
 * Electron